 … approached from a citizen’s point of view

-Revolutionary” innovations, risks for health, the environment or our freedoms, questions about the usefulness of nanomaterials… How to find your way around?
-We solicit the various actors (administrations, industries, elected officials, associations, citizens’ groups, etc.) and present their positions in order to give readers the possibility of locating the lines of division or cleavage between them, to better understand the points of disagreement or divergence and to know the games of actors and power relationships – which are sometimes public, sometimes behind the scenes only.
+From “groundbreaking” innovations to risks to health, the environment, our freedom and our questions about the usefulness of nanomaterials… how can we make sense of it all?
+We solicit the various stakeholders (administrations, industries, elected officials, associations, citizens’ groups, etc.) and present their positions in order to give readers the ability to identify their divisions, to better understand the points of disagreement or divergence and to apprehend any power struggles – which are sometimes public, sometimes not.

-More than the scientific discoveries and technical innovations that often receive wide media coverage, we choose to highlight aspects that are often little covered by the traditional media, whether institutional or scientific, but which are nevertheless of interest to civil society and the citizen, in particular the discussions and debates on :
+More than the scientific discoveries and technical innovations that often receive wide media coverage, we choose to highlight aspects that are often poorly covered by the traditional media, whether institutional or scientific, but which are nevertheless of interest to civil society and the people.
+In particular, we report on the discussions and debates concerning:

-• the purposes pursued by R&D and the commercialization of nanoproducts (going from patents to commercialization; useful or futile?),
+- the purposes pursued by R&D and the commercialization of nanoproducts (from patents to commercialization – useful or futile?)

 We are particularly attentive to the recommendations issued in France and in other countries concerning ethical and governance issues in this vast and complex field.